vevenom/vevenom.github.io/_pages/about.md

 **Trying to understand the world in 3D**

-I am a postdoctoral researcher at TU Graz.
+I am a postdoctoral researcher at Ecole des Ponts ParisTech.
 I earned my PhD with distinction under the expert guidance of Professors Friedrich Fraundorfer and Vincent Lepetit.
-My primary research interests revolve around the advancement of Deep Learning and Computer Vision techniques within the field of 3D Scene Understanding.
-More precisely, my work delves into the exciting possibilities of creating digital twins for indoor environments, with a specific emphasis on the intricate task of reconstructing 3D objects and structural elements in complex scenarios.
+My primary research interests revolve around the advancement of Deep Learning and Computer Vision methods within the field of 3D Scene Understanding.
+More precisely, my work delves into the exciting possibilities of creating digital twins for indoor environments, with a specific emphasis on the task of reconstructing 3D objects and structural elements in complex scenarios.

 ## 📜 News